aws-samples/cloudformation-multiregional-deployments/README.md

 # Gaining more control over Multi-Regional AWS CloudFormation deployments.

-[Event Engine](https://admin.eventengine.run) only supports deploying templates into a single region.
+AWS Immersion Days use a tool called Event Engine, which only supports deploying templates into a single region.
 This project works around that limitation by creating a deployment Stepfunction and then executing CloudFormation cross region.
 There is also support for dependencies (e.g., configure a primary region before secondary).

 ## How is the project organized